ACTIVITIES ON THE AUSTIN EVENTS WALL CALENDAR

 The Austin Astronomical Society hosts these star-viewing events at Canyon of the Eagles, held when weather permits.
 See website for schedule.

 Stubb's Gospel Brunch

-Live gospel music and a world-renowned buffet.
-There's even a “make your own” Bloody Mary bar.
+Live gospel music, a buffet., and a "make your own" Bloody Mary bar.
 Reservations recommended.

 Texas Music Museum

 This museum contains a unique collection that tells the story of the musicians who made Austin the Live Music Capital of the World.